A New Key Establishment Protocol and its Application in Pay-TV Systems: The New Key Establishment Protocol

-Property~\ref{HP1} is required to protect the authenticity of protocol messages in that it is computationally infeasible to find protocol messages that enable a non-authorized receiver $B'$ that is compliant with Protocol~\ref{P2} to derive a given shared secret $K$ (as generated by $A$).
-To see this, suppose that an adversary manages to find three protocol messages with this property.
-From Property~\ref{HP1} it follows that the two inputs to $h$ associated with these three messages must be $PK_A$ and $r$.
-This implies that the first message equals $PK_A$ and that the adversary needs to obtain or create two additional messages $m_1$ and $m_2$ such that the input to $D$ associated with $m_1$ equals $E_{PK_{B'}}(LK)$ for some $LK$ and such that $d_{LK}(m_2) = r$.
-Furthermore, $m_1$ needs to be accepted by the signature verification algorithm using $PK_A$ as input.
-Under the assumption that the signature scheme is secure against signature forgery attacks, the only option for the adversary is to use a protocol message $S_{SK_A}(B', E_{PK_{B'}}(LK_{B'}))$ as generated by $A$ in Step~\ref{P2HE4} and distributed to $B'$ in Step~\ref{P2CC1} in one of the executions of Phase I associated with $(SK_A, PK_A)$ as $m_1$.
-This implies that $m_2 = e_{LK_{B'}}(r)$.
-As the protocol provides implicit key authentication, $A$ did not generate $e_{LK_{B'}}(r)$.
-This implies that the adversary needs to create $m_2$, which is computationally infeasible if the value of $LK_{B'}$ is unknown.
-Note that the protection of the authenticity of protocol messages does not depend on the secrecy of $r$.
+With respect to the protection of the authenticity of protocol messages, suppose that an adversary manages to find three protocol messages $m_1$, $m_2$ and $m_3$ that enable a non-authorized receiver $B'$ that is compliant with Protocol~\ref{protocol} to derive a given shared secret $K$ (as generated by $A$).
+The inputs to $V$ and $d$ (see also Fig.~\ref{fig:2}) are referred to as $m_2$ and $m_3$ respectively, and the third message is referred to as $m_1$.
+The following discussion assumes that the adversary has access to the values of all secret random numbers (and, consequently, to all the shared secrets).
+Under the assumption that $h$ is second preimage resistant, the input to $h$ must be $r || PK_A$.
+This implies that $m_1 = PK_A$.
+The adversary now needs to find $m_2$ and $m_3$ such that the input to $D$ equals $E_{PK_{B'}}(LK)$ for some $LK$ and such that $d_{LK}(m_3) = r$.
+Furthermore, $m_2$ needs to be accepted by the signature verification algorithm using $PK_A$ as input.
+Under the assumption that the signature scheme is secure against signature forgery attacks, the only option for the adversary is to use the protocol message $S_{SK_A}(B', E_{PK_{B'}}(LK_{B'}))$ as generated by $A$ in Step~\ref{HE4} and distributed to $B'$ in Step~\ref{CC1} in the execution of Phase I associated with $(SK_A, PK_A)$ as $m_2$.
+This implies that $m_3 = e_{LK_{B'}}(r)$.
+A similar reasoning as that for $r$ in the previous paragraph can be applied to show that the problem of finding $m_3$ is equivalent to finding $m_3$ from the available data that are associated with this execution of Phase I and the corresponding executions of Phase II.
+If one or more ciphertexts were distributed to $B'$ in these executions of Phase II, then let these ciphertexts be denoted by $e_{LK_{B'}}(r_i)$ for $1 \leq i \leq m$ with $m \geq 1$.
+Since the keys $SK_{B}$, $LK_{B}$ and the shared secrets are all generated independently and at random, and under the assumptions that the encryption algorithms do not leak information about $LK_{B'}$, it follows that for all practical values of $m$ the only useful information for the adversary is that $m_3 \neq e_{LK_{B'}}(r_i)$ for $1 \leq i \leq m$.
+If no ciphertexts were distributed to $B'$ in these executions, then no useful information is available to the adversary.
+From this it follows that the adversary is not able to find $m_3$.